-67. In addition to the omission of the correct pricing on the Member's landing page, the landing page had a call-to action which did not clearly and prominently display the service's pricing information.
+66. In addition to the omission of the correct pricing on the Member's landing page, the landing page had a call-to action which did not clearly and prominently display the service's pricing information.
 The pricing information required close examination to be identified amongst all the colourful text and images on the advertisement which were drawing attention away from the small font pricing information on the landing page.
-Therefore, the Member is in breach of both clauses 12.1 and 12.2 of the WASPA Code of Conduct
+Therefore, the Member breached both clauses 12.1 and 12.2 of the WASPA Code of Conduct